Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Using a 28mm tire on that same 21mm rim, the recommended pressure for the 150lb/68kg rider would be 60psi, with 70psi suggested for the 180lb/82kg rider.
 With the 28mm tire on a hookless rim that’s 25mm wide inside, a pressure of about 50psi would be recommended for the lighter rider and 60psi for the heavier one.

-If you are unsure what pressure is best for you, take a look at one of the guides and experiment with what they suggest.
-The easiest one recommends a pressure closest to where I end up after my experiments of lowering the pressure further is available from ENVE (which sells both wheels and tires).
-SRAM (parent of wheelset and tire seller Zipp) and Silca (seller of tire pumps) also have tire pressure calculators you can use.
+If you are unsure what pressure is best for you, take a look at the SRAM (parent of wheelset and tire seller Zipp) and Silca (seller of tire pumps) guides and experiment with what they suggest.

 Measuring tubeless tire widths

-Wheels and tires lined up for the March 2022 measurements.
+Wheels and tires lined up for wheel and tire measurements.

 And to reiterate what I wrote above, if you are a slower rider or even a fast one riding rough roads, you’ll likely be faster riding a properly inflated tire that’s wider than the rim.